Bertha, daughter of Lothair II: Life

 Between 879 and 880, Bertha married her first husband, Theobald of Arles.
 A Bosonid, his father was Hucbert.
 Hucbert's brother-in-law was Lothair II.

 Bertha is also known for her curious correspondence to Caliph al-Muktafi in 906, in which she described herself rather grandly as "Queen of the Franks."
 Bertha's letter is of interest in that she appears to have little knowledge of Baghdad politics or culture, and it is for this reason that details of her correspondence were recorded by one of the Muslim chroniclers.
-Bertha was seeking a marriage alliance between herself and the Emir of Sicily, unaware that al-Mukfati had little influence over the Aghlabid colony in Sicily.
+Bertha was seeking a marriage alliance between herself and the Emir of Sicily, unaware that al-Muktafi had little influence over the Aghlabid colony in Sicily.
 Moreover, the letter was written in a language unfamiliar to the Caliph's translators, and the accompanying gifts (among them a multicoloured woollen coat) which no doubt indicated largesse on Bertha's part, were unlikely to have impressed al-Muktafi beyond their novelty value.

 After the death of Adalbert II in 915, her son Guy became count and duke of Lucca and margrave of Tuscany.
-Bertha, as his mother, was his regent.
+Bertha, as his mother, acted as his regent.
 She stepped down from regency in 916.

 Bertha died on 8 March 925 in Lucca.